zaxx-q/AI-Bridge/README.md

 *   **Streaming**: Enable/disable `streaming_enabled`.
 *   **Thinking**: Enable `thinking_enabled` to see the AI's reasoning process (for supported models).
 *   **TextEditTool**: Customize the `text_edit_tool_hotkey` and `text_edit_tool_response_mode`.

+## Known Issues & Limitations

+As this project is in active development, please be aware:
+- Some edge cases in TextEditTool text replacement may not work perfectly across all applications
+- GUI windows may occasionally have threading-related issues on some systems
+- Not all AI models support thinking/reasoning mode
+- Error handling is still being improved

+## Contributing

+Contributions are welcome!
+If you encounter bugs or have feature suggestions:
+1. Check existing issues on GitHub
+2. Open a new issue with detailed information
+3. Pull requests for bug fixes are appreciated

+## Roadmap

+- [ ] Improve error handling and user feedback
+- [ ] Add more TextEditTool preset options
+- [ ] Support for additional AI providers
+- [ ] Better session management UI
+- [ ] Comprehensive testing suite

 ## License